lazerwalker/Mobile-Safari-Inspector/README.md

 # What is this? #

-When developing normal webapps, the Webkit Inspector is an invaluable tool.
-Debugging iOS webapps can be a pain, though, since there's no way to access the Webkit Inspector within iOS.
-While Weinre (http://phonegap.github.com/weinre/) gives you a remote inspector, it's far less full-featured than the full Inspector.
-Another common solution is to just use desktop Safari to debug issues, but often problems arise that are specific to the iOS build of WebKit.
+When developing normal webapps, the Webkit Inspector is an invaluable tool to help you debug Javascript, tweak CSS, and inspect the DOM.
+There's no way to access the Webkit Inspector within iOS, though, which can make debugging mobile webapps a frustrating experience.
+While it's possible to set up a remote inspector via Weinre (http://phonegap.github.com/weinre/), it's far less full-featured than the full inspector.
+Another common solution is to use the desktop version of Safari to debug issues, but often problems arise that are specific to the iOS build of WebKit.

-Long story short, there isn't a good way to debug an iOS web app running in the actual iOS browser with a full-featured web inspector.
+Long story short, there's no good way to debug an iOS web app running in the actual iOS browser with a full-featured web inspector.

 Mobile Safari Inspector changes that.
-It's a bare-bones iOS web browser that uses private iOS 5 SDK APIs to let you use the full Webkit Inspector from your desktop browser while using an actual iOS UIWebView from inside the iOS Simulator.
+It's a bare-bones iOS web browser that uses private iOS 5 APIs to let you use the full Webkit Inspector from your desktop browser to inspect an actual UIWebView running i the iOS Simulator.

 # Set-Up #
+Since it uses private APIs, Mobile Safari Inspector can't be submitted to Apple for release on the App Store.
+Fortunately, it's easy to get up and running via XCode even if you're not a paid iOS Developer Program member.

 1. Clone this repo
 2. Open MobileSafariInspector.xcodeproj in XCode 4
-3. Set the target to either the iPhone 5.0 Simulator or iPad 5.0 Simulator (it only works in the simulator, not an actual device)
+3. Set the target to either the iPhone 5.0 Simulator or iPad 5.0 Simulator
 4. Run the app
 5. In your desktop browser of choice, go to http://localhost:9999
 6. Debug away!